KnightMollo/w4111.github.io/notes.md

   * discuss use of duplicate data for performance
   * discuss replication for fault tolerance as well
 * Switch to using https://www.pythonanywhere.com/ for the project backend?
+* Extra credits
+  * Do something interesting with https://www.prisma.io/
+  * Do one of the graph homeworks using materialize

 Datasets